ahmed-n-abdeltwab/blog/_posts/2025-11-16-how-did-i-made-a-website.md

 It came from my previous work on **Rocket.Chat**, the open-source platform with more than 12 million users — basically an alternative to Slack and Microsoft Teams.
 While contributing there, especially on their core APIs and Swagger integration, I saw how they used advanced TypeScript techniques with utility types to sync API definitions with the client code.
 That experience hit me hard.
 It showed me how powerful TypeScript becomes when you let it drive the architecture instead of just using it for autocomplete.
-(Here’s the PR I contributed: [my merged PR](https://github.com/RocketChat/Rocket.Chat/pull/36246))
+I'm proud of myself because I contributed there and gained valuable experience.
+Here’s the PR I contributed: [my merged PR](https://github.com/RocketChat/Rocket.Chat/pull/36246)

 So naturally, I wanted to bring that same engineering taste into my own project.